Network Device Interface: History

-Use in Wi-Fi and wide area networks
+Use in Wi-Fi and wide-area networks

-NDI was designed to work on good quality gigabit local area networks using TCP and Bonjour (mDNS) technologies.
-In order to work across subnets that don't pass mDNS, NDI supports a mechanism known as NDI Access which allows manual entry of the IP address of machines on other subnets which may be running NDI sources.
+NDI was designed to work on good quality gigabit local area networks using TCP/IP and Bonjour (mDNS) technologies.
+In order to work across subnets that don't pass mDNS, NDI supports a mechanism known as NDI Access, which allows manual entry of the IP address of machines on other subnets that may be running NDI sources.

 Some NDI adopters have run the protocol across fibre connections up to 15 km, although NDI's use of the TCP protocol makes it less suitable for long-distance, high-latency connections due to factors such as bandwidth-delay product and TCP packet loss recovery.
-Later versions of NDI introduced different transport protocols including UDP, MultiTCP and reliable UDP (QUIC) which offer different network characteristics.
-NDI|HX uses a lower data rate making it easier to use in bandwidth-limited connections.
+Later versions of NDI introduced different transport protocols, including UDP, MultiTCP and reliable UDP (QUIC), which support more diverse network characteristics.
+NDI|HX uses a lower data rate, making it easier to use in bandwidth-limited connections.

 Use in cloud-based infrastructure

-NDI is also used within cloud-based production systems, with its compressed video and unicast transmissions making it suitable for cloud-based services like AWS and Azure.
-When operating in cloud environments, the NDI Discovery service provides a solution to multicast restrictions common to cloud platforms.
-Starting with NDI 5, the Bridge tool allows you to connect remote locations together be it over open Internet or via a VPN.
-NDI Bridge allows you use NDI-HX2 at selectable bitrates and codec types (H.264 or HEVC) as the transmission format between locations (High Bandwidth NDI transmission is also possible), all other aspects of the NDI signal are preserved (metadata, alpha, tally, etc).
+NDI's compressed video and unicast transmissions make it suitable for cloud-based services like AWS and Azure.
+When operating in cloud environments, the NDI Discovery service provides a solution compatible with multicast restrictions common to cloud platforms.
+Starting with NDI 5, the Bridge tool allows you to connect remote locations together, be it over the open Internet or via a VPN.
+NDI Bridge uses NDI-HX2 at selectable bitrates and codec types (H.264 or HEVC) as the transmission format between locations (High Bandwidth NDI transmission is also possible), all other aspects of the NDI signal are preserved (metadata, alpha, tally, etc).